 Breastfeeding Multiple Infants

-- Feeding the babies one at a time until they learn to latch on to the breast.
+- Feed the babies one at a time until they learn to latch on to the breast.

-- Feeding two infants at the same time after you are comfortable feeding one at a time.
-The cradle hold or the football hold often are advised.
-(You may also choose to feed the infants one at a time.)
+- When you're comfortable feeding one baby at a time, feed two at the same time.
+The cradle hold and the football hold often are advised.
+(You may also choose to feed the babies one at a time.)

 Author: Healthwise Staff